The Latest: 'Dear Evan Hansen' wins best musical Tony

 4:20 p.m.

-Kevin Spacey danced, sung and joked his way through a three-hour rehearsal of the Tony Awards with grace and self-depreciating wit.
+Kevin Spacey danced, sang and joked his way through a three-hour rehearsal of the Tony Awards with grace and self-depreciating wit.

 Those who tune in Sunday will get to see Spacey do impersonations of Bill Clinton, Jack Lemmon and Johnny Carson.
 His Frank Underwood from “House of Cards” makes a late appearance.
 He and Patti LuPone close the show with a lovely duet of “The Curtain Falls.”

-Note: This story has been corrected to show Spacey donned a beard ala Josh Groban in “Natasha, Pierre & The Great Comet of 1812,” not ala “Fiddler on the Roof.”